mertcobnn/Sweep-Generator/README.md

 # Sweep-Generator
-(You can access it from the tag section of the exe file.)

-You can access the fixed version from the tag section.
+You can access the fixed version and exe file from the tag section.

 Sweep Generator (with ui)